Background & Introduction

 The renewal of markets, industries and societies is driven and developed through competing innovative ideas and initiatives from companies, scientific researchers, innovators and entrepreneurs.
 The development takes place under uncertainty about what will succeed, and only a few will be successful.
 The uncertainty and risks that entrepreneurs, researchers, innovators and start-ups take by daring to test new technologies, business models and products/services in new innovative ways constitute important engines in the renewal of markets, industries and societies.
 Even if the projects would not lead to the results hoped for, the individuals’ lessons are valuable as these individuals often start new innovative projects.

 HR&S aims to contribute to a more experimental economy with a focus on Sub-Sahara African countries (SSA).
-HR&S wants to support young or small, innovative and gender-equal companies that, with the help of our coaching and soft loans, can validate, verify and develop their business and the solution the business is based on.
-The goal is to create conditions for social enterprises to develop their operations at places where other support and financing is difficult to obtain.
+HR&S supports young or small, innovative and gender-equal companies that, with the help of our support package, can validate, verify and develop their business and the solution the business is based on.
+The goal is to create conditions for social enterprises to develop their operations at locations where other support is difficult to obtain.

 In the short term, we want to contribute to:

 • Increased ability of young companies in SSA to build a business by interacting with the market, verifying and validating offers and business models.

 • Increased awareness among young companies to work with sustainability and gender equality as competitive factors in their business.